Alvinna/aaa/content/npc.md

 ### violently opposed to the current monopolies by each faction, mostly NovaLife and the black hats

 ## Delegate Whitaker
-### in charge of Presidium"s dirty work, recruits crew
+### in charge of Presidium's dirty work, recruits crew

 ## Iris
 ### Engineer from Pygmalion, reports coworker for suspected theft